 Published:

 Your AC capacitor resembles a shiny, cylinder-shaped battery and is responsible for energizing your AC system’s motors to get them running when it’s time to cool things off in your home.
+It’s crucial to help the AC unit start and run.
+If you have a heat pump that heats and cools your home, you should know that it has an HVAC capacitor as well.

+Since the capacitor works so hard, it’s easy to understand why AC capacitor replacement is one of the most common AC repair jobs.
 Keep reading for a breakdown of what you should know about the AC capacitor, including how to spot early signs of trouble, AC troubleshooting tips, and what you can do if yours goes on the fritz.

 A Trane air conditioner against a brick wall.

-What does an AC capacitor do, exactly?
+What does a capacitor do?

-AC capacitors are measured in voltage and microfarads.
+A/C capacitors are measured in voltage and microfarads.
 Voltage shows how much electrical current is moving through the capacitor.
 The more voltage in your capacitor, the faster the electrical current moves throughout it.
 Microfarads, meanwhile, describe how much electrical current the capacitor can store.
 Most capacitors range from 5 MFD (microfarads) to 80 MFD.

 They may look and function similarly to batteries, but capacitors are not batteries.
 They’re connected to wiring inside your air conditioning system.
-That means you can’t simply open your unit’s doors and pop a new capacitor inside if it’s time for a new one.
-In fact, don’t change your AC capacitor yourself because they’re high-voltage devices that could seriously harm you, even if the power is turned off.
-We’ll talk more about this later.
+That means you can’t simply open your unit up and pop a new capacitor inside if it’s time for a new one.

 Why is a capacitor necessary?

 Even though your AC unit is connected to your home’s electrical system, it needs a stronger boost to work effectively.
 That’s because air conditioners are high-powered machines that require a lot of energy to do what they’re built to do, and your home’s wiring simply doesn’t provide the adequate amount of power to get the job done.
-The capacitor compensates by kickstarting your system’s motor and helping it cool your home until it takes a momentary break.
-Once it’s time for another cooling cycle, the capacitor gets back to work.

 Capacitors have an important, strenuous job, which is why a failed capacitor is one of the most common reasons for a malfunctioning air conditioner, especially during the summer.
 A worn-out AC capacitor can cause widespread problems you’d probably rather avoid.